 Just as important is a hob with easy to use knobs.
 Do your research and make sure you go and try out the knobs before you buy, they need to be easy to twist with clear markings.
-If you install an induction hob be sure to test out the saucepans first as they can be really heavy to lift.
+Also check the oven knobs too.

 Have you got some good ideas for making it safer and easier to live at home, or want to see what others are suggesting?
 Join the conversation and share your knowledge in the Age Space Forum.